firstnoodle/VueFilterTags/README.md

-# Resizable select for a filterOperator ui component
+# UI components for sorting, filtering and paginating datasets.

-#### UI components for sorting, filtering and paginating datasets.
 Screenshot will follow.
 There will be individual components for each type:
 - sortingComponent
 - filterComponent